-The 1962 Land Committee was a "technical" committee, consisting of expatriates.6 But there were also pressing "political" reasons, after Sarawak became part of Malaysia, for reforming the land law.
-The hold of the SUPP over the Chinese vote could be broken only by the Sarawak Alliance Government's offering some really materially attractive proposal to a substantial number of Chinese, such as greater opportunities for owning land.7 Some land settlement schemes were in existence by the end of 1964 but on much too small a scale to provide any effective political inducement.8 legal title to the land and could be dispossessed after having occupied it for even as much as twenty years: they desired the security which would come from legal ownership.
+The 1962 Land Committee was a "technical" committee, consisting of experitares.
+But there were also pressing "political" reasons, after Sarawak became part of Malaysia, for reforming the land law.
+The hold of the SUPP over the Chinese vote could be broken only by the Sarawak Alliance Government's offering some really materially attractive proposal to a substantial number of Chinese, such as greater opportunities for owning land.
+Some land settlement schemes were in existence by the end of 1964 but on much too small a scale to provide any effective political inducement.

+Early in 1965 it appeared that a number of demands could be met by changing the law on land.
+On the one hand, there was a tremendous Chinese demand for land, This was already taking the form of the Chinese acquiring as much Mixed Zone Land as they could get.
+There were also many Chinese occupying land by agreement with the Native owners, who lacked any legal title to the land and could be dispossessed after having occupied it for even as much as twenty years: they desired the security which would come from legal ownership.
 The number of Chinese families who wanted to acquire a legal title to land was probably between 10,000 and 15,000.
 On the other hand, there were many Natives who were willing to sell.
 Some were poor Natives who would probably have spent the purchase price on consumption goods.
 However, there were a few welloff Natives who wanted to sell part of their landholdings and use the proceeds for capital investment to develop their remaining holdings.
 On the face of it, well-drafted land legislation could solve several problems at once.
 If Chinese were allowed to buy land from Natives, their land hunger would be satisfied and their political disaffection reduced; moreover, because of their efficiency as farmers, the general level of productivity would be raised.
 The unhealthy concentration of Chinese in a few areas would be mitigated and their interaction with other racial groups would be stepped up.
 The Natives would acquire much-needed capital to invest in the remainder of their holdings.
 In the longer term, more intensive farming of land by Natives would provide a larger tax base and would reduce the cost of health, education, and welfare services, because they would be provided for a concentrated, rather than a scattered, population.